![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Now enter the details to create an account.

-Choose a username and click to see if it's available, some trial and error may be needed.
+Choose a username, some trial and error may be needed.

 Pin code means postcode.
 Use 123456 as it won't accept UK-style postcodes.
-Enter your city and state in the (other) box and leave the 'Select One' boxes alone.
+Under Post Office, just enter your city & phone number again.

 When finished, click Register.